 This live broadcast session will guide you through both set of rules comparing the differences along the way.

 What You Will Learn

-This interactive online session will cover the following:
+This live and interactive session will cover the following:

 - What makes accounting in law firms so different

 - The SRA Accounts Rules 2019 in more detail with comparisons to the changes from the SRA Accounts Rules 2011 including:

 - Part 2 Client money and client accounts

 - Client money

 - Client account